 - Project Size

-Of course, I cannot cover every scenario with the post, but the fundamentals are in here and you can adapt to suit your own project.
-We will be looking at this from a high-level, but at the end of the post, I will list some documentation regarding the different information that can help you.
+Of course, I cannot cover every scenario in this post alone, but the fundamentals are in here and you can adapt to suit your own project.
+We will be looking at this from a high-level, but at the end of the post, I will list some documentation regarding the different information that can help you in running your own Salesforce discovery workshop.

-Game Day – The discovery days where you will meet and chat with the different users and stakeholders in the business
+Game Day – The day of the Salesforce discovery workshop where you will meet and chat with the different users and stakeholders in the business to gather all the necessary requirements.

-Before the game day, there is a checklist of items you should run through to ensure that you are fully prepared.
+Before the game day, there is a checklist of items you should run through to ensure that you are fully prepared for the session.

 - Review the project scope and have a clear understanding of the initial reasons why this project came about.
 Was it the lack of proper sales tool?
 No reporting visibility?
-Always keep this in mind when you are talking with the different teams.
+Always keep this in mind when you are talking with the different teams about the original reasons for Salesforce investment.

-- Study the company and the industry, be prepared to chat in their own lingo and make sure they know you did your homework.
-Use the companies website, white papers, LinkedIn and any other sources you find.
+- Study the company and the industry.
+Be prepared to chat in their own lingo and make sure they know you did your homework.
+Use the company’s website, white papers, LinkedIn and any other sources you find.

 - Check who is attending beforehand.
 It’s important that if you come across the company CEO you know who they are.

 - Review previous projects or Salesforce demos for similar use cases related to the one you are going to start.
-Previous experience means a lot in the consulting world.
+Previous experience means a lot in the consulting world and can inform your Salesforce requirements.

 - Prepare a set of questions (Use them as a guideline, not as examination questions)

-- Build an agenda and send it across prior to the meeting.
+- Build a workshop agenda and send it across prior to the meeting.
 The agenda should respect a logical order such as process or department.
 E.g…

 - Project Sponsor (Understanding the project goals)